eiky0u/ConformerCTC/README.md

 ## About

-This repository contains a code for training and inferencing ConformerCTC model for ASR task.
+Implementation for training and inference of a Conformer CTC ASR model (PyTorch + Hydra).

 ## Installation